sepsis-omics/tutorials/docs/workshop/genomics/1b/index.md

 ## Background

 Artemis is a genome browser and annotation tool.
 Artemis is written in Java and can be used on Mac, Linux or Windows.
 While it can be used to view any genomic data, it is specifically designed for viewing bacterial or viral genomes.
-A variety of file types can be loaded and viewed using Artemis; these include fasta, multifasta, EMBL, GenBank and GFF format files.
+A variety of file types can be loaded and viewed using Artemis; these include FASTA, multiFASTA, EMBL, GenBank and GFF format files.

 ## Learning objectives